toastking/html5turkey/turkey_html_canvas.md

 	ctx.arc(x, y, 10, (Math.PI/180)*-45, (Math.PI/180)*135, true);
 	//now we draw the other line to finish the neck k = Math.sin((Math.PI/180) * 45) *20;
-	ctx.translate(-k,k); //use translate so the line is the came
+	ctx.translate(-k,k); //use translate so the line is the same
 	//do this little trick to get the right coordinates without calculating them ctx.lineTo(65,185);
 	ctx.restore();